anujdemo/dotnet-app/README.md

 - Enable secure communication between microservices and the SQL Database.
 - Use Azure AD Managed Identity for authentication between AKS and Azure SQL Database.
+# Ingress Controller:

+- Use an Ingress controller for routing external HTTP/S traffic to the appropriate microservices.
+- NGINX Ingress Controller is a common choice for AKS.
-# API Gateway:
+# Ingress Resource:

-- Consider using Azure API Management or another API gateway to manage and expose APIs for external access.
-- API Gateway can provide features like authentication, rate limiting, and request/response transformation.
+- Define an Ingress resource to specify routing rules for external access to microservices.
+- Configure paths, rules, and backend services for each microservice.:

 # Azure Key Vault:

 - Store sensitive information, such as database connection strings and secrets, securely in Azure Key Vault.